-As shown above, meat has its health benefits.
+As shown above, meat has health benefits.
 Moreover, its health risks come from the way the livestock is raised and the processing industry.
 The same health risks could come from fruits and vegetables treated with pesticides and fertilizers.

-Therefore, instead of asking ourselves which foods we should eliminate and what consequences that could have, why not start making efforts to eliminate all those harmful chemicals and reduce processing to minimum?
+Therefore, instead of asking ourselves which foods we should eliminate and what consequences, that could have, why not start making efforts to eliminate all those harmful chemicals and reduce processing to a minimum?
 This way, we can enjoy both excellent health and the excellent taste and satiety that come with meat.

 Have you ever tried to embrace the vegetarian diet?
 Would you follow it for the rest of your life?
 What do you think would happen if everyone went vegetarian and stopped eating meat?

 We would love to learn your opinion on the subject, so don’t hesitate to express your thoughts!
 Also, do share this with others to spread the word!

 Also do not forget to subscribe with us and never miss any new content.
 You can also follow us on our social media channels for more updates.